ShonenTheoryShonenTheory

 A group becomes believable when the reader understands who joins it and why.
 Try not to make every member the same.

 Structure is how the group turns ideas into action.
-You need to know who gives orders, who carries them out, who handles money, who controls information, and who enforces discipline.
+You need to know who gives orders, who carries them out, who handles money, and who controls information.

 Create Culture and Rules